 Wide Bay’s chief industries include tourism, light and heavy engineering, sugar, timber, fishing, beef, dairying, pigs, cotton, grain, fruit and vegetables.

 Maryborough was settled as a port in 1847 and its heritage has been preserved for all to see.
 The historical Portside Precinct offers sensational parklands, museums, restaurants, art galleries, steam train rides, river cruises and unique tours with costumed heritage guides.

-Noosa is one of Australia's iconic tourism destinations, noted for the careful management of its ecology, providing a truly natural tourism experience, marrying its natural charm with world class accommodation and restaurant offerings.
+Noosa also one of Australia’s iconic tourism destinations, noted for the careful management of its ecology, providing a truly natural tourism experience, marrying its natural charm with world class accommodation and restaurant offerings.

 Nearby Pomona hosts thousands of visitors each July for the “King of the Mountain” foot-race up nearby Mt.
 Cooroora.
 If you think you can run to the top of the mountain and back in under 24 minutes, why not come along and try?

 Wide Bay is a very special part of Australia and a perfect place to live, work and holiday.